The Courtship of Eddie's Father (TV series): Home media

-Failed spin-offs
+Failed re-makes

 There have been three attempts at re-making the show, none of which resulted in a new series.

 As early as 1999, Entertainment Weekly reported plans for Nicolas Cage to star in and produce a feature film remake of the series.
 In a 2011 interview, Brandon Cruz believed Cage was likely no longer interested in the project because Cage's son Weston, who would have played Eddie, had grown too old for the part.

 In 2003, filming began on a new television pilot which starred Ken Marino and Josh Hutcherson, but it was not picked up by a network.
 The child star of the previous series, Brandon Cruz, played a supporting role.

 In 2014, Willie Garson was developing a version in which he would star as Norman Tinker.
-Garson was going to write and produce alongside feature filmmakers Mark Levin, Jennifer Flackett and Conan O'Brien.The series never eventuated.
+Garson was going to write and produce alongside feature filmmakers Mark Levin, Jennifer Flackett and Conan O'Brien.
+The series never eventuated.